blackboard/anthologydevdocs/docs/developer-ami.md

 - If you see 502 Gateway errors, you may need to increase the size of your AMI.

-1. We recommend you adjust the security settings to allow:
+2. We recommend you adjust the security settings to allow:

 - SSH from your IP only
 - Enable HTTPS access
+- Enable HTTP access (Let's Encrypt requries this)

 3. You must configure VPC for the EC2 to properly function.
 You do this by going to the VPC Console from the AWS Console:
 4. Under Services open VPC under Networking and Content Delivery